preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 .. image:: new-page-example-new.png

 7. Add Property information as needed.

+Available properties and if they are mandatory or not, is set up in settings for the Page Type.

+Page Contact and Review Date are two common properties.
+The page contact is considered to be the page owner an receives page feedback, if applicable.
+Review Date is just a date for a reminder that it may be time to review the page in case it needs an update.
+Set the Review as you see fit, but a review at least once a year is probably a good idea.

 8. Click "Next" to go the next Wizard step.

 .. image:: new-page-properties-next-new.png